Battle of Assaye: Background

-Prelude

-The East India Company attacked the two principal Maratha forces of Scindia and the Raja of Berar from the north and the south.
+The British launched offensives against the two principal Maratha forces of Scindia and the Raja of Berar from the north and the south.
 Of the other Maratha leaders, Holkar was hesitant to enter the war in cooperation with his rival, Scindia, and remained aloof from the hostilities, and the Gaekwad of Baroda placed himself under British protection.
-Operations in the north were directed by Lieutenant General Gerard Lake who entered Maratha territory from Cawnpore to face Scindia's main army which was commanded by the French mercenary Pierre Perron.
-A second British force, under the command of Major General Arthur Wellesley, confronted a combined army of Scindia and Berar in the Deccan.
+Operations in the north were directed by Lieutenant General Gerard Lake who entered Maratha territory from Cawnpore to face Scindia's main army which was commanded by the French mercenary Pierre Cuillier-Perron.
+A second British force, under the command of Arthur Wellesley, confronted a combined army of Scindia and Berar in the Deccan.
 Wellesley was determined to gain the initiative through offensive action and told his senior subordinate, Colonel James Stevenson, that "a long defensive war would ruin us and will answer no purpose whatever".

 The Maratha army in the Deccan was largely composed of fast-moving cavalry able to live off the land.
-Consequently, Wellesley planned to work in conjunction with a separate force under Colonel Stevenson to enable his slower troops to outmanoeuvre the Maratha army and force it into a position where it could not avoid a pitched battle.
-Stevenson was despatched from Hyderabad with an army of some 10,000 men to Jafarabad to deny Scindia and Berar the chance to raid east into the Nizam's territory.
+Consequently, Wellesley planned to work in conjunction with a separate force under Stevenson to enable his slower troops to outmanoeuvre the Maratha army and force it into a position where it could not avoid a pitched battle.
+Stevenson was despatched from Hyderabad with an army of roughly 10,000 men to Jafarabad to deny Scindia and Berar the chance to raid east into the Nizam's territory.
 In the meantime, Wellesley moved north from his camp near the Godavari River on 8 August with some 13,500 troops and headed towards Scindia's nearest stronghold – the walled town and fort at Ahmednagar.
 The bulk of his forces were Company troops from Mysore: five sepoy infantry battalions of the Madras Native Infantry and three squadrons of Madras Native Cavalry.
 The core contingent of British Army regulars included cavalry from the 19th Light Dragoons and two battalions of Scottish infantry from the 74th and 78th Regiment of Foot.
 Irregular light cavalry were also provided by the company's Mysore and Maratha allies.

 Wellesley reached Ahmednagar later the same day after a 7 mi march and immediately ordered an escalade assault on the town rather than enter into a time-consuming siege.
 The walled town, which was garrisoned by 1,000 Arab mercenaries, upwards of 60 cannon and one of Scindia's infantry battalions under the command of French officers, was captured with minimal losses after a brief action.
 The adjacent fort's defenders capitulated four days later once the walls were breached by British artillery.
 With the fortification providing a base for future operations into Maratha territory, Wellesley installed a garrison and headed north towards the Nizam's city of Aurangabad.
 Along the way he captured Scindia's other possessions south of the Godavari and established a series of guarded bridges and ferries along the river to maintain his communication and supply lines.